 6. “I don’t want any interruptions.”

-Leaders get interrupted a lot.
-You need time to plan and reflect, but if your door is always closed and employees never come to update you, it’s probably because the message is clear: You are too busy to be bothered.
-The downside is you don’t find out what is going well or what needs your guidance.
+Leaders may see frequent interruptions over the course of a workday.
+You need time to plan and reflect.
+But if your door is always closed and employees never come to update you, it’s probably because the message is clear: You are too busy to be bothered.
+While you might get more work done, the downside is you don’t find out what is going well or what needs your guidance.

 The fix: Stop what you are doing, turn away from your computer and really listen to your people.
 When you need to complete an important task and don’t have time to listen, try saying, “I really want to be able to listen to this because it’s an important topic.
 Please come back in an hour so I can give it my complete attention.”
 That way, you will stay informed and still be able to complete the things you need a longer block of time to do.

-Leaders who adopt this philosophy instill fear and anxiety in their employees because mistakes are not allowed.
+Leaders who adopt this philosophy may instill fear and anxiety in their employees because mistakes are not allowed.
 No one can take risks or try anything new because they always have to play it safe.
-This is the best way for leaders to build a stagnant culture and a company that cannot compete in the marketplace.
-Failure is really a teaching tool to bring us to something greater.
+This is one way for leaders to build a stagnant culture.
+Failure is often a teaching tool to bring us to something greater.

-The fix: Ensure your employees know mistakes aren’t fatal—the goal is to discover mistakes quickly, correct them and move forward.
-If you wait for flawless, you will never begin anything new.
-The real failure is fear of developing an idea until it’s perfect.
+The fix: Ensure your employees know mistakes aren’t fatal.
+The goal is to discover mistakes quickly, correct them and move forward.
+If you wait for flawlessness, you will never begin anything new.
+The real failure is letting fear keep you developing an idea until it’s perfect.